 Early microbial colonization has key impact on infant health through nutritional, immunological and metabolical programming.
 The concept of 1000 days and long-term impact are described in chapter Y. This chapter suggests that the early life has a specific window of opportunity for modifying gut microbiota towards a healthy consortium with long-term impact on reducing the risk of microbiota associated diseases.

 Lifestyle changes in the last century such as moving from rural to urban areas, increased c-section deliveries, stress, pollution and medication use have impacted the gut microbiota composition across generations.
 As we know now, baby girls of today are the mothers of the future, they are evolutionary programmed to inoculate their babies and thus, changes in her microbiota composition will be transmitted generation to generation and may explain the rise of NCDs rates expected in the coming decade.
 Strategies aiming at protecting the early colonization process may have long-term impact not only on the individual but also on the society.

+Summary

+The importantce of microbiota to health and disease has become an accepted scientific fact.
+Therefore, shaping of the early microbiota by the first colonizers plays a key role in the succession microbes and development of the ecosystem.
+Such developments clearly impact the long-term composition and activity of the microbiota with an impact on early and later health.
+The original microbiota develops and proliferates dependent on host genetic characteristics and diet and geographic location.
+Considering the importance of the microbiota for the human immune, metabolic, and neurological systems, it is important to understand the dynamics and driving determinants of this development especially during the first 1000 days but also thereafter.